Qhunliv13/blackhole-in-godot/README.md

 - Numerical stability: β < 0.6c, careful handling of Rs/r → 1

 **Geodesic Ray Tracing**:
-- Current method: Schwarzschild approximation with leapfrog integration
+- **Current method**: Schwarzschild approximation with leapfrog integration ✓ *Implemented*
 - Acceleration: a = -1.5h²r/r⁵ (impact parameter conservation)
 - Step size: Adaptive 0.05-0.8% of camera distance
-- Limitation: Does not fully capture Kerr spacetime frame dragging on light paths
+- **Limitation**: Does not fully capture Kerr spacetime frame dragging on light paths
-- Future upgrade: Full Kerr geodesic integration
+  - Frame dragging is applied to matter (accretion disk) but not to photon trajectories
-- Kerr geodesics: Solve d²x^μ/dλ² + Γ^μ_αβ(dx^α/dλ)(dx^β/dλ) = 0 with Christoffel symbols
+  - This is acceptable for most visual purposes as the effect is subtle

 **Physical Formulas Implemented in Shader**: